-We may smooth final bonus rates further by limiting the amount by which payouts for similar policies change from one year to the next.
+We may smooth final bonus rates further by limiting the amount by which payouts for similar plans change from one year to the next.
+A limit of approximately 30% is applied to year-on-year changes in retirement values for similar plans of the same original term.